 *Notification of Official Selections will be approximately 2-4 weeks before the screening date.

-*All accepted films will be required to have the following on their films FilmFreeway submission; one film still, a short description of the film (1-2 sentences), and trailer (if available).
+*All accepted films will be required to have the following on their films FilmFreeway submission; one film still, a short description of the film (1-2 sentences), and a trailer (if available).
 These items will be sourced via the FilmFreeway film pages.
 Please do not email us this information.
-If these items are not on the submission at time of acceptance please upload ASAP after the film is accepted.
+If these items are not on the submission at the time of acceptance please upload ASAP after the film is accepted.

 *All short films must be submitted via secure online screeners.
 If chosen to screen an H264 file will be required for short films.
-If your short film will be anything other than H264 file please contact us.
-For features, H264, DCP, & Blu-rays are acceptable for exhibition.
+If your short film will be anything other than an H264 file please contact us.
+For features, H264, DCP, & Blu-rays are acceptable for the exhibition.

 *The entrant grants Made in Arkansas a non-exclusive, royalty-free license for use for screening before a live audience, and to publish excerpts in print or electronic media to promote the event in any and all media.
 The filmmaker must secure all rights and clearances.